 formatted textual content, images and other data formats, in portable file-system based libraries for future reuse.

-metadata, and clipboard object formatting specifications to a custom file format using the '.clpx' extension.
-The '.clpx' file format encapsulates a collection of the active clipboard objects and all the formatting data and metadata necessary to restore them
+content, related metadata, and clipboard object formatting specifications to a custom file format using the '.clpx' extension.
+The '.clpx' file format encapsulates a collection of the active clipboard objects and all the formatting data and metadata necessary

 The current build includes the ClipManager library (.DLL) which provides the basic serialization functionality, a simple state-driven application and GUI loosely following the MVVM design pattern, with views defined in WPF XAML classes and view models injected

 by a Unity-derived bootstrapper into a dependency injection container at start-up.

 The MetaClip application is in the early stages of design/development, but the current build more or less fulfills all the basic functions you'd expect, only without robust exception handling or sufficient abstraction/modularity in some areas.
 Specifically,